hosam-hubspire/react-native-upload/README.md

 Configuration for a single file upload.

-- `fileIndex`: Unique index identifier for this file
 - `filePath`: Local file path to upload
 - `fileSize`: File size in bytes
 - `mediaType`: 'photo' or 'video'